hakoerber/blog.haktec.de/content/about.md

 I started working with computers when I was around ten years old.
 In the beginning, I mainly used them for gaming, but got more and more interested in the internals --- how a computer actually works.

 In school, I started programming (Visual Basic and C#) and was completely blown away that I could TELL the computer what to do, whatever it was.
-I then began building my own computers, and after the german "Abitur" (comparable to a high school degree), I started studying Information and communications technology at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+I then began building my own computers, and after the German "Abitur" (comparable to a high school degree), I started studying Information and Communications Technology at Friedrich-Alexander-Universität Erlangen-Nürnberg.

 During my university years, I first came in contact with Linux.
 It was like discovering computers all over again.
 With Linux, I was free to do everything I wanted with my computer.
 A few months after having my first contact with Linux, I abandoned Windows for good and have not looked back.
 I quickly learned everything I could about Linux and computer science in general.
 By choosing computer science courses over Electrical engineering courses (which I still like and do as a hobby) I decided on my career path: Information Technology.